What to Look for in a Parkinson’s Care Team

 Mental Health Specialist

 Nearly half of patients with Parkinson’s disease will experience depression and/or anxiety, so it’s wise to have a mental health specialist on your team.
 Our patients are frequently referred to our movement disorders psychiatry clinic.
 Depression and anxiety sometimes need long-term treatment, while other times, these conditions can be addressed and resolved with short-term treatment.
 These treatments include talk therapy, medication or both.
-Ask your doctor for advice and/or a referral.
+Ask your doctor for advice and/or referral.

 There are other specialists that you may or may not need to consult during your Parkinson’s journey.
 For example, you may need to see a gastroenterologist.